DomingoEspinosa/AggregationKata/README.md

 - get the number of students by department
 In the third round you need to:
 - get the names of the students by department.
+In the four round you need to:
+- get the the number of students by gender for each department. (i.e. "CS" department has 2 males, 3 females, "Economics" department has 4 males, 5 females, etc.)